Prince Philip, the husband of Queen Elizabeth II, admitted to hospital

 He retired from public life in 2017, after spending decades supporting the queen and attending events for his own charities and organizations.

-On their golden wedding anniversary in 1997, she said he did not take easily to compliments but had been her "strength and stay all these years".
+On their golden wedding anniversary in 1997, the queen said he did not take easily to compliments but had been her "strength and stay all these years".

+A former naval officer and keen polo player, Philip enjoyed robust health well into old age but has had a number of health issues in recent years.

+In 2011, he was rushed to a hospital by helicopter from Sandringham after suffering chest pains and treated for a blocked coronary artery.
+In 2017, he spent two nights in the King Edward VII hospital and was hospitalized for 10 days in 2018 for a hip replacement.

 Philip had a rocky start to the year when he was involved in a collision in a rural area of eastern England in January.
 The following month, Buckingham Palace announced that he had voluntarily surrendered his driver's licence.

-His career has been punctuated by the occasional gaffe and off-color comment and in 2015 he made headlines when he exasperatedly swore at a photographer.
+His career has been punctuated by the occasional gaffe and off-color comment; in 2015, he made headlines when he exasperatedly swore at a photographer.